team-mayes/hartree/README.md

 ## Build

-The project uses [Maven](https://maven.apache.org/ "Maven") as its build tool and has [cmayes-common](https://github.com/cmayes/cmayes-common) as its dependency.
+The project uses [Maven](https://maven.apache.org/ "Maven") as its build tool and has [cmayes-common](https://github.com/cmayes/cmayes-common) as a dependency.
 Since cmayes-common is not yet in Maven Central, you will need to build and install this library locally.